 Numerical cognition

-Find a list of topics we have worked and we are working on.
+Find a list of topics we have worked on and are working on.
 (Note that all illustrations on this page are somehow related to our projects.
 Find some more information about those illustrations by clicking on the links below the pictures, and find the relation for yourself.)

 An alternative model for the Analogue Number System